bconf-lang/bconf/SPEC.md

 #### number()

-Converts a value to a number, inferring integer or float type.
+Converts a value to a number, inferring an integer or float type.
 The following are valid values which can be converted to a number - any other value is invalid:

--   `variable`: These should be resolved first and then follow the rules below
+-   `variable` / `tag`: These should be resolved first and then follow the rules below
 -   `true`: Always resolves to `1`
 -   `false`: Always resolves to `0`
 -   `null`: Always resolves to `0`